TwiFic Doctorward Contest

 "I was hoping you'd say yes.
 Maybe we could talk, get to know a little about each other.
 We share several of the same friends, so I'm sure we will be seeing a lot of each other in the future.
 Yeah?"

 Bella nodded, and took a seat on one end of the leather couch while I sat at the other end.

 "So, what brings you to PA, Bella?"
 I opened with something simple in a get-to-know-you gesture.

-Bella's eyes betrayed her briefly, and I knew by the way her hands clenched into tiny fists, her story wasn't a happy one.
+Bella's eyes never wavered, but I knew at once, by the way her hands clenched into tiny fists, her story wasn't a happy one.

-"I'm sorry if I brought up a bad memory, Bella.
+"I'm sorry.
 We can talk about something else if you'd rather."

 Her head jerked up, and she shook her head in the negative.
 Resolve radiated from her body, as I saw her spine straighten as she took a deep cleansing breath.